Over 60 Ways to Walk

 9. In Scripture, to live and act or behave; to pursue a particular course of life.

-To walk with God, to live in obedience to his commands, and have communion with him.
+to walk with God, to live in obedience to his commands, and have communion with him.
 Genesis 5:22.

-To walk in darkness, to live in ignorance, error and sin, without comfort.
+to walk in darkness, to live in ignorance, error and sin, without comfort.
 1 John 1:6.

-To walk in the light, to live in the practice of religion, and to enjoy its consolations.
+to walk in the light, to live in the practice of religion, and to enjoy its consolations.
 1 John 1:7.

-To walk by faith, to live in the firm belief of the gospel and its promises, and to rely on Christ for salvation.
+to walk by faith, to live in the firm belief of the gospel and its promises, and to rely on Christ for salvation.
 2 Corinthians 5:7.

-To walk through the fire, to be exercised with severe afflictions.
+to walk through the fire, to be exercised with severe afflictions.
 Isaiah 43:2.

-To walk after the flesh, to indulge sensual appetites, and to live in sin.
+to walk after the flesh, to indulge sensual appetites, and to live in sin.
 Romans 8:1.

-To walk after the Spirit, to be guided by the counsels and influences of the Spirit and by the word of God, and to live a life of holy deportment.
+to walk after the Spirit, to be guided by the counsels and influences of the Spirit and by the word of God, and to live a life of holy deportment.
 Romans 8:1.

-To walk in the flesh, to live this natural life, which is subject to infirmities and calamities.
+to walk in the flesh, to live this natural life, which is subject to infirmities and calamities.
 2 Corinthians 10:3.

-To walk in, to enter, as a house.
+to walk in, to enter, as a house.
 Walk in, gentlemen.

 WALK, verb transitive

-1. To pass through or upon; as, to walk the streets.
+1. to pass through or upon; as, to walk the streets.
 [This is elliptical for to walk in or through the street.]

-2. To cause to walk or step slowly; to lead, drive or ride with a slow pace.
+2. to cause to walk or step slowly; to lead, drive or ride with a slow pace.
 He found the road so bad he was obliged to walk his horse.
 The coachman walked his horses from Woodbridge to Princeton.

 Original Sixty Collected by Mark Nichol